nikl881/california-roadtrip/README.md

 *	GitHub
 GitHub has been used for version control of the code by using Git.
 During the realization of the project, Git was daily used.

+*	Core JavaScript
+Core Javascript has been used to use the event handling functionality's.

+*	Jquery libraries
+Jquery has been used for most interactive parts of the SPE.
+JQuery has been used to render the maps with specific routes and selections.

+*	Fontawesome
+Fontawesome as a toolkit has been used to the UX/UI so the SPE has is own brand identity.

+*	Google developer environment
+The Google Developer environment has been setup to use the different places API's, and also to check the traffic of the API's and to learn about other relevant data in the API dashboard.

+*	Google API's
+The used API's are mentioned in the list of existing features.

 ## Testing

 Various methods have been used to test the code of the website.
 During development,